Non-stop flights to Jakarta (CGK)

 Flights from Netherlands to Jakarta

-There is 1 airport in Netherlands that has a direct connection to Jakarta, which is Amsterdam.
+Amsterdam is the only city in Netherlands with direct flights to Jakarta.
 From Amsterdam, direct flights are offered by Garuda Indonesia (SkyTeam).

 Flights from Oman to Jakarta

-Muscat is the only city in Oman with direct flights to Jakarta.
-From Muscat, direct flights are offered by Oman Air.
+In Oman, the only airport that has a direct connection to Jakarta is Muscat.
+From Muscat, direct flights are offered by Oman Air (Oneworld).

 Flights from Philippines to Jakarta

-In Philippines, the only airport that has a direct connection to Jakarta is Manila.
+There is 1 airport in Philippines that has a direct connection to Jakarta, which is Manila.
 From Manila, you can fly non-stop with Cebu Pacific or Philippine Airlines.

 Flights from Qatar to Jakarta

-There is 1 airport in Qatar that has a direct connection to Jakarta, which is Doha.
-From Doha, direct flights are offered by Qatar Airways (Oneworld).
+In Qatar, the only airport that has a direct connection to Jakarta is Doha.
+From Doha, you can fly non-stop with Garuda Indonesia (SkyTeam) or Qatar Airways (Oneworld).

 Flights from Saudi Arabia to Jakarta